rp3599/agency.bootstrap/README.md

 The Spring MVC + Tomcat 8 + Java 8 + Agency Bootstrap Template.
 Fork It and Deploy It on Tomcat.
 Enjoy Coding!

-This template will help start right away on designing a simple website for your company.
-Please follow these steps.
+This template is clean, stylish, one page Bootstrap portfolio theme perfect for your agency or small business.
+Please follow these steps to customize this theme for your company.

 1) Download Tomcat 8 from Apache Website